-Tulsa digs again for victims of 1921 race massacre
+Tulsa digs again for victims of 1921 Race Massacre

-OKLAHOMA CITY (AP) — A second excavation begins Monday at a cemetery in an effort to find and identify victims of the 1921 Tulsa Race Massacre and shed light on violence that left hundreds dead and decimated an area that was once a cultural and economic mecca for African Americans.
+TULSA, Okla.
+(NewsNation Now) — The city of Tulsa is beginning a second excavation Monday to find and identify victims of the 1921 Race Massacre that left hundreds dead and destroyed an area that was once an affluent African American community.

-“I realize we can tell this story the way it needs to be told, now,” said Phoebe Stubblefield, a forensic anthropologist at the University of Florida and a descendant of a survivor of the massacre who is assisting the search, told The Associated Press. ”The story is no longer hidden.
-We’re putting the completion on this event.”
+The excavation and core sampling that’s part of Tulsa’s mass graves investigation will get underway at the Oaklawn Cemetery Monday at 9 a.m.
+EDT.
+Tulsa Mayor G.T.
+Bynum, the state’s archeologist, historians and other city officials will hold a news conference on the efforts at 1 p.m.
+EDT.

-The violence happened on May 31 and June 1 in 1921, when a white mob attacked Tulsa’s Black Wall Street, killing an estimated 300 people and wounding 800 more while robbing and burning businesses, homes and churches.
+The second excavation comes nearly a century after a white mob attacked a thriving business district and residential area in Tulsa that was referred to as “Black Wall Street,” following exaggerated accounts circulating around the city about an incident between a young Black man and a white woman.
+From May 31 to June 1 of 1921, historians believe 300 people were killed and 800 more were injured, while white rioters robbed and burned businesses, homes and churches.

 The earlier excavation was done in an area identified by ground-penetrating radar scans as appearing to be a human-dug pit indicative of a mass grave.
 It turned out be a filled-in creek, said Mayor G.T.
 Bynum, who first proposed looking for victims of the violence in 2018 and later budgeted $100,000 to fund it after previous searches failed to find victims.